The Future of Qovery - Week #1

 During the next ten weeks, our team will work to improve the overall experience of Qovery.
 We gathered all your feedback (thank you to our wonderful community 🙏), and we decided to make significant changes to make Qovery a better place to deploy and manage your apps.

 Romaric PhilogèneMarch 6, 2021 · 2 min read

 CEO and co-founder of Qovery.
 Romaric has 10+ years of experience in R&D. From the Ad-Tech to the financial industry, he has deep expertise in highly-reliable and performant systems.See all articles

 This series will reveal all the changes and features you will get in the next major release of Qovery.
 Let's go!

 👋 Farewell .qovery.yml

 When we released the first version of Qovery in January 2020, we wanted to make app deployment as frictionless as possible for any developer.
-Meaning, deploying your app is as simple as putting a Dockerfile and a files at the root of your project.
-Configuring your application and all its required resources (CPU, memory, database, storage, custom domain) was so simple that thousands of developers are using Qovery today.
+Meaning, deploying your app is as simple as putting a Dockerfile and files at the root of your project.
+Configuring your application and its required resources (CPU, memory, database, storage, custom domain) was so simple that thousands of developers are using Qovery today.
 But the .qovery.yml brought three significant downsides:

 Complexity to configure your application

 Since we launched our web console, configuring an application has been difficult.
 You can't do it from the web console.
 You have to edit the .qovery.yml from your repository, commit, and push your changes to apply them, which is inconsistent and not the experience we want to offer to our users.
 Removing the .qovery.yml means that app configuration will be possible via the Qovery web console.